 - Heterogeneous group of syndromes that involve degeneration of the frontal, insular, and/or temporal cortices and manifest with a number of symptoms of dementia.

 - FTD is sometimes still referred to as Pick disease, but these terms are not synonymous and should not be confused with one another.

-- FTD syndromes are often considered special types of Alzheimer's disease (however, initial symptoms are typically not memory‑related).
+- FTD syndromes are often considered special types of Alzheimer disease (however, initial symptoms are typically not memory‑related).

-- Generally associated with pathological intracellular inclusion bodies; (Pick bodies) that are caused by mutations in tau or progranulin proteins
+- Generally associated with pathological intracellular inclusion bodies (Pick bodies) that are caused by mutations in tau (main protein component of Pick bodies) or progranulin (precursor of granulin, which regulates cell growth) proteins

 - Also associated with ubiquitin inclusion bodies hypothesized to be caused by dysfunction of the ubiquitin proteasome system

 - Familial predisposition (autosomal dominant): ∼ 10–25% of FTD cases

 - Behavioral variant frontotemporal dementia (bvFTD): most frequent subtype (∼ 50% of FTD cases)